giros-dit/yang-to-ngsi-ld/testbeds/netconf/docker/xml-parser-with-ngsi-ld-instantiator/ngsi-ld-models/docs/LastChange.md

 # LastChange

 The time the interface entered its current operational state.
 If the current state was entered prior to the last re-initialization of the local network management subsystem, then this node is not present.
-YANG module: ietf-interfaces.yang
+Reference: RFC 2863: The Interfaces Group MIB - ifLastChange  YANG module: ietf-interfaces.yang

 ## Properties